 But didn’t we just say how useful NPS is?
 Yes.
 And it is.
 As long as you understand its limitations.

-NPS may not be a predictor of referrals, but it can help you to find good indicators of churn (for example, by analysing negative responses - more on that in the next section).
+NPS may not be a predictor of referrals, but it can help you to find good indicators of churn (for example, by analyzing negative responses - more on that in the next section).
 It helps you see trouble coming, sort of like sonar on a boat.
 You can spot the iceberg in time to course-correct, at the individual user level and on the ‘macro’ level of what affects a number of users.

 It helps - a lot - to have a more comprehensive picture than a 1-10 user rating.
 For that, we decided to ask follow-up questions.

-Part 3: So we decided to ask follow-up questions...
+Part 3: so we decided to ask follow-up questions...

 Detractors: if users score less than 7, they are considered “detractors,” and we can ask: “What can we do to improve Hotjar - and your score?”